 4.6.5 Relocation Loans

-Relocation loans are those where an employer is relocating an employee to a new job location.
-The borrower must meet minimum down payment requirements and qualify with their prior home unless it is being purchased by a relocation firm.
+A purchase transaction where an employer is relocating an employee and assists in the financing of their new property.
+The transaction must meet minimum down payment requirements and qualify with the prior home unless the relocation agreement indicates otherwise.